net-lisias-kspu/AGExt/README.md

 	- You don't impersonate the authors, neither redistribute a derivative that could be misrepresented as theirs.
 	- You credit the author and republish the copyright notices on your works where the code is used.
 	- You relicense (and fully comply) your works using GPL 3.0
+		- Please note that upgrading the license to any future license version **IS NOT ALLOWED** for this work, as the author **DID NOT** added the "or (at your option) any later version" on the license
 	- You don't mix your work with GPL incompatible works.

 See [NOTICE](./NOTICE) for further copyright and trademarks notices.